 Never use the word Enterprise Architecture with Clients

 As a founder of the Dragon1 platform and method and being an Architect, I meet all kinds of people who have never heard of Enterprise Architecture before.
-But when they see their business consultants (architects) produce blueprints like the one below, Board members and directors get excited and want to use them.
-They see strategy on the left, architecture in the middle, and transformation (projects & deliverables) on the right.
+However, when they see their business consultants (architects) produce blueprints like the one below, Board members and directors become excited and want to utilize them.
+They see strategy on the left, architecture in the middle, and transformation projects and deliverables on the right.
 They think it's great because they understand it, seeing their daily topics.
-They use the blueprint to support their decision-making, communicate their vision and strategy, and keep programs and projects on the right track.
+They use the blueprint to support their decision-making, communicate their vision and strategy, and ensure that programs and projects stay on track.

 In every training course, I tell Dragon1 users NOT TO USE THE WORD ENTERPRISE ARCHITECTURE anymore.
 (Like here, the title says Strategy and Transformation on this blueprint.)
 But what, then, do you say to your clients?
 Well, tell them the result.
 Tell them the business outcome.
 Tell them you are the one who can design and realize the best business solutions they need to execute their strategy.
 Because without the right business solutions, you CAN NOT execute your strategy.
 And yes, I say business solution because IT is only part of a business solution.

-Using our bizarre word 'Enterprise Architecture' and next having to explain it to clients is a major pitfall.
+Using our bizarre word 'Enterprise Architecture' and then having to explain it to clients is a major pitfall.
 So keep out.
-A building architect does not use the word architecture and explains it to his clients.
+A building architect does not use the word 'architecture' and explains it to his clients.

 In this diagram, you see Strategy (goals and actions) on the left.
 Architecture (elements and principles of concepts) is in the middle.
-And transformation (projects and deliverables) are on the right.
-This is an architecture diagram because it shows a total concept.
-On the diagram, you see elements (logical functional entities) in layers that are part of various concepts (they are hidden in this view).
+And transformation (projects and deliverables) is on the right.
+This is an architecture diagram because it presents a comprehensive concept.
+On the diagram, you see elements (logical functional entities) in layers that are part of various concepts, which are hidden in this view.
 And you see concept principles (the way that elements of concepts collaborate to produce results).
-In other smaller diagrams not shown here, called Principle details diagrams, per concept, the elements collaborating are visualized.
+In other smaller diagrams, not shown here, called Principle Details diagrams, the elements collaborating per concept are visualized.
 This blueprint is merely a collection overview of all these diagrams.

 As an Architect, you are busy collecting strategy and requirements, selecting concepts and principles that fit the strategy and requirements.
 You are busy creating business solutions designs where the concepts and principles are applied.
 However, you only show the client understandable pictures of concepts, principles, and solution designs so they can make decisions.
 Next, roadmaps and designs are used in projects to build the solutions.

 At my clients, I also have this daily problem of 'fighting' against the notion that (the self-proclaimed standards) TOGAF and ArchiMate have anything to do with ea.
 They are not open, have no ISO registration like BPMN, and are commercial trademarks.
 TOGAF is an information management framework, and ArchiMate is a meta-model with standard views that aim to improve, rationalize, and increase the integration of business processes and software applications.
 Of course, that is a valuable thing.
-However, they are not about designing and realizing fundamental strategic enterprise-wide infrastructure and facilities, although they say they are.
-Systems analyses and system design, their core, is NOT architecture.
+However, they are not about designing and implementing fundamental strategic enterprise-wide infrastructure and facilities, although they claim to be.
+The core of systems analysis and system design is NOT architecture.
 ArchiMate and TOGAF have confusing and conflicting definitions for concepts.
 In ArchiMate, there are missing modeling shapes for entities like activity, state, view, model, meta-model, architecture, structure, concept, and pattern.
 To avoid having to talk about this and explain this to your client, try to avoid using the word ....

 Many, many, many architects, unfortunately, think that if they only document process-application landscapes and create abstract enterprise models, they are working with architecture.
 Creating a document or diagram called enterprise architecture does NOT work with architecture.
-Any method, framework, tool, or approach is only (part of) an architectural method if it supports the design AND realization of necessary fundamental strategic enterprise-wide solutions for the business (using principles).
+Any method, framework, tool, or approach is only part of an architectural method if it supports both the design and realization of necessary, fundamental, strategic, enterprise-wide solutions for the business, using established principles.

 Analysis, design, and realization of total enterprise concepts and enterprise-wide solutions as part of an ecosystem is Enterprise Architecture.
 So, focus on producing quality concept sketches, blueprints, principle details diagrams, and roadmaps for the client to make decisions.
-Just do, but don't talk about the theory with your client.
+Just do it, but don't discuss the theory with your client.

 The architecture of a structure is the total concept of a structure, being a coherent set of constructive, operative, and decorative concepts.
 In short, architecture is a special concept.
 In enterprise architecture, the concepts are governance concepts, client concepts, business concepts, IT concepts, etc...